Digital terrestrial television in the United Kingdom: 2006 changes to regulations

+2008 BSkyB proposal

-It was announced on 8 February 2007 that BSkyB intended to withdraw Sky Three, Sky News and Sky Sports News from the platform in the summer of 2007.
-BSkyB had said that it intended to replace them with 4 of its subscription channels.
+It was announced on 8 February 2007 that BSkyB intended to withdraw Sky Three, Sky News and Sky Sports News from the platform in the summer of 2007, and replace them with four of its subscription channels.
 It also said that it would use an alternative (MPEG4) codec, which would enable a greater number of channels to be broadcast, but would require the purchase of new equipment for those who wished to receive the new service.
-On 6 October 2007 Ofcom said that the plans for a new subscription service raised competition concerns and may have to be scrapped.
+On 6 October 2007 Ofcom said that the plans for a new subscription service raised competition concerns and could have to be scrapped.

 2008 update issues

 During 2008, a rolling programme of transmitter updates caused approximately 250,000 set-top boxes to stop working.
 Freeview had warned consumers in advance of the update, which was phased over a three-month period.
 The problem affected a specific range of older units, and was caused by an increased Network Information Table (channel list) exceeding the memory available in some set-top boxes.
 This had been part of the specification that was available and implemented in the very early OnDigital boxes, but not in those using the SetPal chip set.
 Affected consumers were advised to buy new set-top boxes.